nicercode/EnvironmentalComputing/README.md

 ### Structure of the major directories

-The most important folders for this website are `content/`, `static/` and `public/`.
+The most important directories for the website are `content/`, `static/` and `public/`.

 Briefly: